WakiMak/trentent.github.io-forked/_posts/2014-10-03-group-policy-preferences-scheduled-task-fails-to-apply.md

     </div>

     <div>
-      The SYSTEM account is NOT a group. Â We changed how we selected the SYSTEM account by &#8220;Browsing&#8221; AD, going into the root of the domain, going into the Builtin OU, and selecting SYSTEM. Â This populated as &#8220;NT AUTHORITY\Well-Known-Security-Id-System&#8221;. Â This will fail because there is no such user account called &#8220;Well-Known-Security-Id-System&#8221;. Â At this point we renamed it to &#8220;NT AUTHORITY\SYSTEM&#8221;.
+      The SYSTEM account is NOT a group. Â We changed how we selected the SYSTEM account by "Browsing" AD, going into the root of the domain, going into the Builtin OU, and selecting SYSTEM. Â This populated as "NT AUTHORITY\Well-Known-Security-Id-System". Â This will fail because there is no such user account called "Well-Known-Security-Id-System". Â At this point we renamed it to "NT AUTHORITY\SYSTEM".
     </div>

     <div>